It can be damning when someone makes you wait, right?

 - Waiting For Someone: The Mindsets

 The Power Dynamics of Making Someone Wait

-Making you wait is a common social power move in both business and dating.
-It shows that the person letting you wait:
+Making you wait is a common power move in both business and dating.

-- Is the chooser, because if they don’t rush and you rushed and are happy to wait, it means you probably need something from them.
-Indeed a salesperson does not make the prospect wait, but the prospect can make the salesperson wait;
+- You are needier if you rushed and are happy ot wait, it means you probably need something from them.
+Think about it: a salesperson does not make the prospect wait

-- Is more powerful as it’s a slight sign of disrespect.
+- He is more powerful as it’s a slight sign of disrespect.
 You don’t let your boss wait usually;

-- Is higher value, by communicating that whatever else they were doing is more important than you.
-And it lowers your value by saying that your time is not as important as theirs.
+- He is higher value because whatever else they were doing is more important than you.
+And it lowers your value by sub-communicating that your time is not as important as theirs

 How to Wait For Someone

 Of course, you are not cool with any of those implications, so let’s see how you restore some power balance.